HaiRyong/codeigniter-verot_net-upload-multi-image/README.md

 # CodeIgniter-Verot_net-upload-images
-Integration of CodeIgniter and Verot Upload Images
+Integration of CodeIgniter and Verot Upload multi Images